HokoraYinphineMPP/obsidian-git-sync/docs/index.md

 # WabbitEmu
 If you're here for the TI Calculator emulator, you will need two files.
-The emulator (Wabbitemu.exe) and the calculator (.rom) (And if you're running MacOS, youll need an executable file parser.
-I reccomend WineBottler)
+The emulator (Wabbitemu.exe) and the calculator (.rom).
+(And if you're running MacOS, youll need an executable file parser.
+I reccomend WineBottler.)

 |**WabbitEmu**|**WabbitEmu APK**|**WineBottler**|**TI-84 Plus**|**TI-84 Plus Color Silver Edition**|
 |:-:|:-:|:-:|:-:|:-:|